The world's refugees in numbers

 Refugees around the world - facts and figures

-- 85% of refugees are hosted by developing countries
+- A third of refugees -- 6.7 million people -- are hosted by the world's poorest countries

 Wealthier countries aren’t doing nearly enough to share the cost of protecting people who have left everything behind.
 Appeals for humanitarian assistance for refugees are consistently – and often severely – underfunded.